Observables in Quantum Mechanics and the Importance of Self-adjointness: Some physical applications

 However, equation \eqref{a4} and conclusions deduced from it are only valid under very strong assumptions, that were overseen in the above derivation.
 Namely, already in \eqref{a1} one assumes $\psi\in D(H)$, in \eqref{a2} $\psi\in D(A)$ is assumed, and when further calculating \eqref{a3} and forming the commutator $[H,A]$ one assumes $H\psi\in D(A)$ and $A\psi\in D(H)$.
 Also $\psi\in D(\frac{\partial A}{\partial t})$ is assumed.
 Actually, the commutator $[H, A]$ and \eqref{a4} is well defined only if $\psi\in\mathcal{T}$, where $\mathcal{T}$ is a subspace of $L^2(\mathbb{R})$ which is invariant under the action of $H$ and $A$.
 Namely, $\mathcal{T}$ has to be the intersection of all the powers of $H$ and $A$

 $\mathcal{T}$ is called the maximal invariant subspace of the algebra generated by $H$ and $A$ because $A\mathcal{T},H\mathcal{T}\subset\mathcal{T}$ and on this space all the expectation values, uncertainties etc. are well defined.
-Unfortunately, physicist really just need $\psi\in D(H)$ (or $\psi\in D(H)\cap D(A)$) and is interested only in solutions of \eqref{a1} and therefore encounter possible problems, that is anomalies when using \eqref{a3} and \eqref{a4}.\\
+Unfortunately, physicists really just need $\psi\in D(H)$ (or $\psi\in D(H)\cap D(A)$) and are interested only in solutions of \eqref{a1} and therefore encounter possible problems, that is anomalies when using \eqref{a3} and \eqref{a4}.\\

 In order to quantify the correction to the Heisenberg equation of motion \eqref{a4}, let us look carefully at the second line in \eqref{a3}, $\frac{\d \left\langle A\right\rangle_{\psi}}{\d t} =\left\langle \frac{\partial A}{\partial t}\right\rangle_{\psi}+i(H\psi,A\psi)-i(\psi,AH\psi)$ and concentrate on the last two terms.
 The term $(H\psi,A\psi)$ is well defined as long as $\psi\in D(H)\cap D(A)$ while the last term $(\psi,AH\psi)$ has a problem if $H\psi\notin D(A)$.
-If the algebraically\footnote{This is usually the case, for example the canonical commutation relation $[\hat{x},\hat{p}]=i\hbar I$, where the right hand side is algebraically obtained and as an operator is well defined on all of $L^2(\mathbb{R})$.
+If the algebraically\footnote{This is usually the case, for example the canonical commutation relation $[\hat{x},\hat{p}]=i\hbar I$, where the right hand side is algebraically obtained and, as an operator, is well defined on all of $L^2(\mathbb{R})$.
 Algebraically obtained would here mean that we calculated $[H,A]$ evaluated on $\mathcal{T}$. } obtained commutator $[A,H]$ is well defined on all $L^2(\mathbb{R})$ then we could write $AH=[A,H]+HA$ to obtain

 where